cms-opendata-workshop/workshop2022-lesson-dataset-scouting/_episodes/01-introduction.md

 - "A careful understanding of the search options can help with finding what you need"
 ---

-> ## Get ahead!
+> ## Ready to go?
 > The 3/4 of this lesson is done entirely in the browser.
 >
-> However, [Episode 4: What is in the data files?](https://cms-opendata-workshop.github.io/workshop2022-lesson-dataset-scouting/04-what-is-in-the-data/index.html), requires the use of a running CMSSW environment, either using Docker or the VM.
+> However, [Episode 4: What is in the data files?](https://cms-opendata-workshop.github.io/workshop2022-lesson-dataset-scouting/04-what-is-in-the-data/index.html), requires the use of a running CMSSW environment in the CMS open data Docker container.
+Make sure you have completed the [Docker pre-exercise](https://cms-opendata-workshop.github.io/workshop2022-lesson-docker/).
-> You may want to jump ahead to that episode to remind yourself of how to do that and get that running in the background, so that it's all ready to to go when we get there!
->
-> But come back here right after! :)
 {: .callout}

 > ## You've got a great idea!
 What's next?